ambossIconambossIcon

 Stature estimationtoggle arrow icon

-• Multiplication factor : A simplified method where the length of a dry long bone is multiplied by a specific factor to estimate height.
+The multiplication factor method is a simplified method where the length of a dry long bone is multiplied by a specific factor to estimate height.

 • Tibia: 4.5